BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/convolution.md

 1. Convolving a function $y$ with an impulse function just copies $y$.
 2. Convolving $y$ with a shifted impulse function makes a shifted copy of $y$.
 3. Convolving $y$ with a scaled impulse function scales $y$.
-4. Convilving $y$ with a scaled, shifted impulse function scales and shifts $y$.
+4. Convolving $y$ with a scaled, shifted impulse function scales and shifts $y$.
-5. Convolving with an *impulse train*such (last row) adds a shifted original to the output for each impulse.
+5. Convolving with an *impulse train* (last row) adds a shifted original to the output for each impulse.
 6. As many copies will be superimposed as there are nonzero impulses.
 7. Copies will be shifted (delayed) by the position of the impulse in the *impulse train* function.
 8. Shifted copies will be scaled by the amplitude of the impulses.